Hymns for the Rosary, and for October devotions

 • The Glory be to the Father

-Some people include some extra prayers said at the start and/or end of each mystery, and possibly each decade also.
-These may include a long or short reflection about the mystery (ie event) being considered.
+Some people include extra prayers said at the start and/or end of each mystery, and possibly each decade also.
+These may a reflection about the mystery (ie event) being considered.

 The meditation topics are grouped into mysteries: